|

 long robes they both wore, and on top of that was a sort of open gown

-of a red fabric woven through with what looked like pure gold, and they
+of a red fabric woven through with what looked like pure gold.
+They both

-both wore huge gold medallions - like small wheels - of the same swirling
+wore huge gold medallions – like small wheels – of the same

-figure of eight design that was on the shoulders of the gown and all around
+swirling figure of eight design that was on the shoulders of the gown

-next to The Doctor in the wardrobe she had FELT like one.
-She was surprised
+stood next to The Doctor in the wardrobe she had FELT like one.
+She was

-when she brought herself to look in a mirror how much weight she had lost
+surprised when she brought herself to look in a mirror how much weight

-recently.
-Life with The Doctor was way more energetic than slouching around
+she had lost recently.
+Life with The Doctor was way more energetic than

-her bedroom and it showed.
-She was still short and wide-shouldered for
+slouching around her bedroom and it showed.
+She was still short and wide-shouldered

-a girl, but the wide shoulders actually made the Gallifreyan gown sit
+for a girl, but the wide shoulders actually made the Gallifreyan gown

 up.
 SHE looked as if it was made for her.